PiOven/builder/README.md

 # Pi Builder

-A script to automate headless building of a configured Raspberry Pi
+A script to automate the headless building of a configured Raspberry Pi

 # Features